douglasgreen/outlines/language/esperanto/wordlist.en.md

 kulturaĵo - cultural item
 kulture - culturally
 kulturo - culture
-kulturstudo - (skip, not an Esperanto word) kune - together kunfada - (skip, not an Esperanto word) kunfadilo - (skip, not an Esperanto word) kunfadkonflikto - (skip, not an Esperanto word) kunfado - (skip, not an Esperanto word) kunfandado - (skip, not an Esperanto word) kunfanda - (skip, not an Esperanto word) kunfandi - (skip, not an Esperanto word) kunfando - (skip, not an Esperanto word) kunflikto - (skip, not an Esperanto word) kunhavigi - to make share kunhavigo - sharing kunhavi - to have together, to share
+kune - together
+kunhavigi - to make share
+kunhavigo - sharing
+kunhavi - to have together, to share